Uniminutoarduino/RaspyControlLab/README.md

 alt="Access to (RaspyControlLab)" width="400" height="300" border="2" /></a>

 # Prerequisites
-1. Download a 32-bit Raspberry Pi Os with recommended software from the webpage: https://downloads.raspberrypi.org/raspios_full_armhf/images/raspios_full_armhf-2022-04-07/2022-04-04-raspios-bullseye-armhf-full.img.xz
+1. Download 32-bit Raspberry Pi OS with the recommended software from the webpage: https://downloads.raspberrypi.org/raspios_full_armhf/images/raspios_full_armhf-2022-04-07/2022-04-04-raspios-bullseye-armhf-full.img.xz
-2. Use the software Raspberry Pi Imager to write this image in a micro sd card.
+2. Use the software Raspberry Pi Imager to write this image on a micro sd card.
 3. Take into account that in RaspyControl Lab, we used a Raspberry Pi 4 with RAM of 4GB.
-Also a model with 2GB is enough for the software requirements.
+Also, a model with 2GB is enough for the software requirements.
 4. Enable the following interfaces: Camera, VNC, SSH, I2C,SPI of your Raspberry Pi.
-Use the command sudo raspi-config from a terminal or enter to the Raspberry Pi configuration in your Raspberry Pi OS.
+Use the command sudo raspi-config from a terminal or enter the Raspberry Pi configuration in your Raspberry Pi OS.
 Please, check the camera using the commands Raspistill or Raspivid from a terminal in the Raspberry Pi OS.
 5. A web browser (Chrome, Firefox, etc.)  with WebRTC standard support.
 Please check this page to identify the minimum version: https://caniuse.com/?search=webrtc

 # Instructions for software installation
-1. **Install Janus WebRTC server.** This server allows the real-time video for the laboratory.
-Runs these commands from a terminal in the Raspberry Pi.
+1. **Install Janus WebRTC server.** This server allows real-time video for the laboratory.
+Run these commands from a terminal in the Raspberry Pi.
 ```
 sudo apt-get update
 sudo apt-get upgrade